NiV-L-A/CLPS2C-Compiler/README.md

 ## Build instructions
 CLPS2C-Compiler uses a [modified version of keystone](https://github.com/NiV-L-A/keystone) to parse the MIPS assembly instructions.<br>
-The modification is a removal of an automatic addition of a "nop" instruction after any branch and jump instructions that act as a delay slot (see [issue #405](https://github.com/keystone-engine/keystone/issues/405) ).
+The modification is a removal of an automatic addition of a "nop" instruction after any branch and jump instructions that act as a delay slot (see [issue #405](https://github.com/keystone-engine/keystone/issues/405) ), among other fixes for the PS2 Emotion Engine CPU.
 1. Clone the CLPS2C-Compiler repository by clicking on the "Code" button and selecting "Open with Visual Studio".
 2. Download "keystone.dll" and "Keystone.Net.dll" from the ["Releases" page of this fork of keystone](https://github.com/NiV-L-A/keystone/releases).
 3. Place the 2 .dll files in the CLPS2C-Compiler/CLPS2C-Compiler folder (where the .csproj file is).
 They should appear in the Solution Explorer window in Visual Studio.